oneconcern/datamon/docs/proposals/diamond-design.md

 1. Regular users and service accounts are not authorized to delete objects in buckets.
 2. After a commit or cancel has been carried out, we may safely remove all diamond-related metata.
 3. We don't want metadata buckets to grow and hold forever what is essentially temporary.
-4. A privileged job is in responsible for cleaning, for all repositories in a given context, all references to terminated diamonds and their splits in the vmetadata bucket.
+4. A privileged job is responsible for cleaning, for all repositories in a given context, all references to terminated diamonds and their splits in the vmetadata bucket.

 > **NOTE**: while not critical, this task guards our `vmetadata` bucket against undesirable pollution from tracks of